Q: What's brown, steaming, and comes out of Cowes?

 - Lake: A place overshadowed by Shanklin and Sandown, the resorts either side of it.
 Now pretty much has a few shops and a major road junction.

 - Shanklin: A seaside resort on the East coast of the Island.
-Known for the Old Village the Chine and for being one end of a PLUTO pipeline used after D-Day.
+Known for the Old Village and Shalklin Chine, one end of a PLUTO pipeline used after D-Day.